Travel and culture. Do They Go Hand in Hand?

 Big travel organizations often rely on local people to run their holiday destinations.
 But it’s not only local people running the place.
 Often holiday locations are managed by non-local people.
 In other words, people from different cultures need to work with people from different cultures.

-In addition, the management layer that is above that sits in a remote office and people from those management teams often travel to those holiday destinations.
+In addition, the management layer that is above sits in a remote office and people from those management teams often travel to those holiday destinations.
 Also, their cultural differences play a role.

 Imagine this Scenario: